1. Introduction to Lockout–Tagout (LOTO)

 11.1 Purpose of LOTO Permit

 The LOTO permit formally authorizes isolation and locking of energy sources before maintenance or servicing.
-It ensures hazards are identified, controls are applied, and responsibilities are clear.

 11.2 When LOTO Permit is Required